 These swimming drills are explained in more detail below.

-The first drill lets you practice the arm stroke movements without breathing.
+The first drill lets you practice the arm stroke movements, but you stop to breathe.
 Do the following:

 - Grab one or two pull buoy(s), depending on the support you need for your legs.